-- Cylinder heads may need to be resurfaced; to restore flatness or to just improve the current surface finish.
+- To restore flatness or to just improve the current surface finish.

-- A cylinder head may need to be resurfaced; after welds or other repairs have been made; or milled to increase the compression ratio.
+- After welds or other repairs or milled to increase the compression ratio.

 So, whatever the reason is for cylinder head resurfacing, you want to do it quickly, efficiently and correctly.
 Mistakes here can be very expensive, because once metal has been removed there is no putting it back.